vadvolo/milos-automation/lab/topologies/lab00_basic_cisco/README.md

 for ip in 1 2 3; do netsshsetup -a 172.20.0.10$ip -b ios -l annet -p annet -P telnet -v cisco --ipdomain nh.com; done
 ```

-This script generates 2048 bit RSA keys and enable SSH.
+This script generates 2048 bit RSA keys and enables SSH.
 It takes a while.

 **Step 5.
 Generate configuration for devices**